afshimono/data_science/README.md

 The main goal of this exercise is to answer some basic questions like:

-* What are the top 3 most exported products by State?
+* What are the top 3 most exported products by State for the years 2017, 2018 and 2019?
-* What are the top 3 most imported products by State?
+* What are the top 3 most imported products by State for the years 2017, 2018 and 2019?
 * What are the top 3 most exported products in each month of 2019 by State?
-* What is the percentage of exports by State in 2019?
+* What is the percentage of total national exports by State in 2019?
-* What is the percentage of imports by State in 2019?
+* What is the percentage of total national imports by State in 2019?
 * Prediction of value of top 3 exported products by month from Santa Catarina to each target Country.
 * Prediction of value of top 3 imported products by month from Santa Catarina from each source Country.

-## Configuring the Environment!
+## Configuring the Environment

 In order to configure your Virtual Environment, please follow the steps:

+1. Install Python >= 3.7
+2. Run `pip install venv`
+3. Activate (on windows, run `source venv/Scripts/activate`)
+4. Run `pip install -r requirements.txt`
+5. Start the notebook with the command `jupyter notebook`

+## Generating PDF

+## Results